sada-kubsad/NetworkDesign/README.md

   - May require route summary.
 Should not be a problem since using private IP space.
   -

-# Phased deployment to End State:
+# POC:

 ## Goal:
-- Prove that the connectivity works
+- Prove that the connectivity solution works
 -
 ## Phase 1: Extend Layer 2, setup HCX and move servers to AVS
 ### Solution Description: